ztzg/zk-locust-tests/README.md

   * `--stats-distrib`, `LOCUST_EXTRA_STATS_DISTRIB`: Path to the file in which to collect full (rounded) distributions.

+  * `--bench-*`: As a special case, an open-ended set of "benchmark" parameters is accepted; those are not validated and simply "forwarded" to corresponding `ZK_LOCUST_BENCH_*` variables.
+E.g., `--bench-the-answer 42` is equivalent to:

+        export ZK_LOCUST_BENCH_THE_ANSWER=42

+### Reporting Parameters

+The `parameterized-locust.sh` script can be directed to generate a report when the locust runner exists.
+The unique reporting parameter currently is:

+  * `--report-dir`: The name of a directory to use to store the collected metrics and generate a "human-readable" report.

+It is recommended *not* to use `--zk-metrics-csv` or `--stats-csv` in conjunction with `--report-dir` to allow the script to use conventionally named files in that directory.

 ## "Locustfiles" Starter Kit

 The `locust_*.py` files are "locustfiles," and test various aspects of